divakaivan/bank_voice_assistant/README.md

 # Future improvements

-* improve audio input/output
+* improve speech input/output
-  * audio input uses a 3rd party component as there is no official audio input API by streamlit
+  * speech input uses a 3rd party component as there is no official audio input API by streamlit
 * evaluate SQL queries
 * at the moment there is a prompt validation step using gpt-4o-mini, but there could be a better way